A deeper look at perceptual inference

 How to calculate the intractable

-There are ways to find approximations \(q(s)\) to the optimal posterior distributions \(p(s \mid o)\) without having to calculate \(p(o)\):
+There are ways to find approximations \(q(s)\) to the optimal posterior distribution over controller states given an observation \(p(s \mid o)\) without having to calculate \(p(o)\):

 $$q(s) \approx p(s \mid o) = \frac{p(o \mid s)p(s)}{p(o)}$$